-- INFO: includes informational messages like those shown above, and is the default mode - DEBUG: includes messages generated inside Router's source code for use in diagnostics.
-The DEBUG mode presents verbose information concerning the inner workings of Router.
-While it may not be of interest to the application, use of the DEBUG mode may be helpful if you encounter a problem or when Router is not behaving as you expect.
+- INFO: includes informational messages like those shown above, and is the default. - DEBUG: includes messages generated inside Router's source code for use in diagnostics.
+DEBUG presents verbose information concerning the inner workings of Router.
+While it may not be of interest to the application, use of DEBUG may be helpful if you encounter a problem or when Router is not behaving as you expect.